Kimberly-Clark Corporation

 Cash vs Debt

 Kimberly-Clark Corporation carries $7.11B in total debt against $542.0M in cash reserves — debt is roughly 13.1x the cash position.
 Managing this leverage effectively will be important for long-term financial stability.
 Free cash flow comes in at $1.05B, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
-Return on equity stands at 111.7%, which is exceptionally high for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 111.7% points to exceptionally high capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 Return on assets of 10.2% further supports the picture of efficient asset utilization.
 Revenue has pulled back from $20.18B (2022) to $16.45B (2025), a 18% decline worth watching.